crenteriam/crenteriam.github.oi/_posts/2014-01-02-introducing-lanyon.md

 ---
 layout: post
-title: Introducing Lanyon
+title: Introducing to my website
 ---

 My first post.
+Cesar

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.